practicajs/practica/docs/blog/is-prisma-better/index.md

   where: { onSale: true }, //👍 TypeScript will warn here
   select: ['id', 'price'],
 })
-console.log(ordersOnSales[0].userId); //😯 No warning here although the 'userId' column is not part of the returned object
+console.log(ordersOnSales[0].userId); //😯 No errors here although the 'userId' column is not part of the returned object
 ```

 Isn't it ironic that a library called **Type**ORM base its queries on strings?